Fighters conduct joint training with Navy anti-sub aircraft

-A U.S. Navy Patrol and Reconnaissance Wing (CPRW) 10 P-8A Poseidon flies next to an Oregon Air National Guard F-15 Eagle of the 142nd Wing to conduct ongoing familiarization training.
+Members of the U.S. Navy Patrol and Reconnaissance Wing (CPRW) 10 joined up with the 123rd Fighter Squadron of the Oregon Air National Guard’s 142nd Wing to conduct ongoing familiarization training.
 More than seven coordinated training flights have been conducted between the two groups at Portland Air National Guard Base, Oregon throughout 2021.

-(Courtesy Photo, U.S. Navy)
+This training allows participating aircrews to work alongside aircraft with differing capabilities to better learn how to track and counter attacks from adversarial forces in various simulated scenarios.

+“It’s like constantly putting a puzzle together to locate an adversary and stay with them,” said Lt.
+Daniel Cushman, P-8A Poseidon naval flight officer from CPRW-10.

 |Date Taken: